folio-org/mod-inventory-update/README.md

 * `/shared-inventory-upsert-matchkey`  _inserts or updates an Instance based on whether an Instance with the same matchkey  exists in storage already.
 The matchkey is typically generated from a combination of metadata in the bibliographic record, and the API has logic for that, but if an Instance comes in with a readymade `matchKey`, the end-point will used that instead.
 This API will replace (not update) existing holdings and items on the Instance when updating the Instance.
 Clients using this end-point must in other words expect the UUIDs of previously existing holdings records and items to be lost on Instance update.
 The scheme updates a so called shared Inventory, that is, an Inventory shared by multiple institutions that have agreed on this matchkey mechanism to identify "same" Instances.
 The end-point will mark the shared Instance with an identifier for each Institution that contributed to the Instance.
 When updating an Instance from one of the institutions, the end-point will take care to replace only those existing holdings records and items that came from that particular institution before._

+Both APIs come with a DELETE option to remove an Instance with its holdings and items.
+In case of the shared inventory update, the shared Instance is not deleted, rather the data coming from a given library that contributed to that Instance is removed - like the local record identifier from that library on the Instance as well as holdings and items previously attached to the Instance from that library.

 ### Details of the matching mechanism using a match key
 Based on select properties of the incoming Instance, Inventory Match will construct a match key and query Inventory Storage for it to determine if an instance with that key already exists.